Restaurant and food services health and safety during COVID-19

 Your local public health unit is responsible for identifying close contacts and determining when a workplace outbreak has occurred.
 You and your workers must follow any direction provided by local public health officials, including self-isolation if required.
 If you have questions about a case in the workplace or about public health direction, contact your local public health unit.

-If a worker tests positive for, the local public health unit may ask you to provide information such as where and when the worker was present and information about any other worker who may have been exposed.
+If a worker tests positive for covid 19, the local public health unit may ask you to provide information such as where and when the worker was present and information about any other worker who may have been exposed.
 Consider setting up a system to track workers to be able to provide information to the public health units if needed.

 You must let workers know if they may have been exposed in the workplace.
 You should give all workers information about the date and time of the potential exposure and where it took place.
 Don’t give out any information that might identify the infectious person.

-If you are advised that one of your workers has tested positive fordue to exposure at the workplace, or that a claim has been filed with the Workplace Safety and Insurance Board (WSIB), you must give notice in writing within four days to:
+If you are advised that one of your workers has tested positive for covid 19 due to exposure at the workplace, or that a claim has been filed with the Workplace Safety and Insurance Board (WSIB), you must give notice in writing within four days to:

 - the Ministry of Labour, Training and Skills Development